Óscar de Marcos

-Óscar de Marcos Arana ([os̺kar de maɾkos̺ aɾana]; [ˈoskaɾ ðe ˈmaɾkos aˈɾana]; born 14 April 1989) is a Spanish professional footballer who plays for Athletic Bilbao usually as a midfielder but also as a full-back (right or left).
+Óscar de Marcos Arana ([os̺kar de maɾkos̺ aɾana]; [ˈoskaɾ ðe ˈmaɾkos aˈɾana]; born 14 April 1989) is a Spanish former professional footballer who played mainly as a full-back.

-De Marcos began his career at Alavés, but went on to spend most of it at Athletic Bilbao, making over 450 official appearances and winning two Supercopa de España titles with the club.
+He began his career at Alavés but went on to spend most of it at Athletic Bilbao, making 573 official appearances (setting the club record for an outfield player) and winning the 2023–24 Copa del Rey as well as two Supercopa de España titles.

 Club career

 Alavés

 Born in Laguardia, Álava, de Marcos made his professional debut for nearby Deportivo Alavés.
 He first appeared in the Segunda División in the home fixture against CD Tenerife on 21 December 2008, coming on as a late substitute in a 2–1 loss.

 De Marcos eventually played 20 games with the first team, as they dropped down a level at the season's end.
 He started his career as a forward.

 Athletic Bilbao

+2010s

 In July 2009, de Marcos went straight into La Liga, penning a four-year deal with Athletic Bilbao for about €350,000.
 He made his club debut on 6 August in a 2–1 win at BSC Young Boys in the UEFA Europa League (2–2 aggregate, victory on the away goals rule), as a starter.
-Ten days later he opened the score against FC Barcelona in the season's Supercopa de España, as the Basques eventually lost 2–1 at home and 5–1 in total.
+Ten days later he opened the scoring against FC Barcelona in the season's Supercopa de España, as the Basques eventually lost 2–1 at home and 5–1 on aggregate.

 Having been signed initially for the reserve squad, de Marcos had more impact than expected – as did 16-year-old Iker Muniain – making 29 official appearances during 2009–10 and scoring three goals.
-He played his only match with the B team on 14 April 2010 against Zamora CF, in a campaign where they narrowly avoided relegation from the third tier.
+He played his only match with the B team on 14 April 2010 against Zamora CF, in a campaign where they narrowly avoided relegation from Segunda División B.

 De Marcos appeared less in his second season, but was also used as a full-back by manager Joaquín Caparrós, finishing the year with 15 games in all competitions.
 The following campaign, under Marcelo Bielsa, he played in that position and also in central midfield.

 On 17 December 2011, de Marcos played roughly one hour of the league fixture against Real Zaragoza (2–1 home win) with a tear in his scrotum, which later required 25 stitches.
 On 4 January of the following year he extended his contract with the Lions until June 2016, with a release clause of €32 million.

 De Marcos scored both legs of the 2011–12 Europa League round of 16 against Manchester United, as Athletic won both games and went through 5–3 on aggregate.
-He also scored in the next round against FC Schalke 04, playing in a total of 15 ties to help his team reach the final.
+He also scored in the next round against FC Schalke 04, playing in a total of 15 ties to help his team reach the final in Bucharest, where they were defeated by Atlético Madrid.
 They also made it to the decisive match in the domestic cup, losing to Barcelona.